 The Company considers all highly liquid investments purchased with a maturity of three months or less at the date of acquisition to be cash equivalents.
 Marketable securities consist of fixed income investments with a maturity of greater than three months and other highly liquid investments that can be readily purchased or sold using established markets.
 These investments are classified as available-for-sale and are reported at fair value on the Company's Consolidated Balance Sheets.
-Unrealized holding gains and losses are reported within comprehensive income (loss) in the Statements of Comprehensive Loss.
+Unrealized holding gains and losses are reported within other comprehensive (loss) gain in the Company's Consolidated Statements of Comprehensive Loss.
 Fair value is based on available market information including quoted market prices, broker or dealer quotations, or other observable inputs.